jeka-dev/jeka/README.md

 * plugins-sonar : a plugin to perform sonar analysis
 * distrib-all : the core distrib augmented with the above plugins

 Jerkar builds with itself.
-To get Jerkar full distrib build from the java source only, the simpler is to import these 4 projects in Eclipse :
+To get Jerkar full distrib built from the java source only, the simpler is to import these 4 projects in Eclipse :
 * Create a Java Application run configuration
   * Make sure that the Runtime JRE is a JDK (6 or above)
   * Choose `org.jerkar.distrib-all` as project
-  * choose `org.jerkar.Main` as Main class
+  * Choose `org.jerkar.Main` as Main class
-* Run it : The build artifact will lie in *org.jerkar.distrib-all/build/output* directory
+* Run it : It will launch a multi-project build.
+You will find result for full distrib in *org.jerkar.distrib-all/build/output* directory

 Quick start :
 --